 - Download the Bullying Prevention and Intervention Plan Package

-Teachers and other school staff members, under the leadership of administrators maintain order in the school and are expected to hold everyone to high standards of respectful and responsible behaviour.
+Teachers and other school staff members, under the leadership of administrators, maintain order in the school and are expected to hold everyone to high standards of respectful and responsible behavior.
+As Catholic role models, staff uphold these high standards when they:

 The Board and school administrators must consider all mitigating and other factors, as required by the Education Act and as set out in Ontario Regulation 472/07.